Kermit Berg Studio

 After numerous U. S. showings, he moved to Berlin and exhibited there in 1993 with a solo conceptual work titled "Treason: Tablegame for Adults" ("Verrat: Tischspiel für Erwachsene") at Anderes Ufer.

-Berg's folio of 12 digitally montaged Iris Prints documenting Berlin titled "Vorübergehende Zeit" ("Berlin Folio: Time of Transition") was acquired and exhibited in February 1997 by the Stadtmuseum Berlin.
+Berg's folio of 12 digitally montaged digital archival prints documenting Berlin titled "Vorübergehende Zeit" ("Berlin Folio: Time of Transition") was acquired and exhibited in February 1997 at the Stadtmuseum Maerkisches Museum in Berlin.

 In 1998 the Kupferstichkabinett, the Federal Museum for Cultural Holdings in Berlin acquired a print by Berg.